iotaisolutions/qamp-fall-2021/README.md

 To have in-depth understanding of Kubernetes Concepts refer [Kubernetes Official Documentation](https://kubernetes.io/docs/home/)

-**Helm** , the package manager for Kubernetes, is a useful command line tool for: installing, upgrading and managing applications on a Kubernetes cluster.
+**Helm** is the package manager for Kubernetes, is a useful command line tool for: installing, upgrading and managing applications on a Kubernetes cluster.
 Helm packages are called charts.
 We will be installing and managing JupyterHub on our Kubernetes cluster using a Helm chart.

 Charts are abstractions describing how to install packages onto a Kubernetes cluster.
 When a chart is deployed, it works as a templating engine to populate multiple yaml files for package dependencies with the required variables, and then runs kubectl apply to apply the configuration to the resource and install the package.